Introduction to Lattice Fence Installation

 Understanding the Basic Concepts of Lattice Fencing

 Lattice fencing is a popular choice for many homeowners.
-It offers both beauty and function.
-The design is simple yet elegant.
-Lattice fences are made of thin strips of wood or metal.
-These strips cross each other to form a grid pattern.
+It offers both style and function.
+Lattice fences are made of crisscrossing strips of material.
+These strips form a grid-like pattern.

 Importance of Precision in Fence Installation